SAP/cloud-security-services-integration-library/samples/spring-security-basic-auth/README.md

    }
 ```

-# Deployment on Cloud Foundry or SAP HANA Advanced
+# Deployment on Cloud Foundry
 To deploy the application, the following steps are required:
 - Compile the Java application
 - Create a xsuaa service instance